Minerals: The Earth Inside Us

 Magnesium (Mg): Have Some Raw Cacao Cookies

-Food rich in magnesium: Almonds, peanuts and peanuts butter, soybeans, spinach, potato, cacao, and peas.
+The food high in magnesium: Almonds, peanuts and peanuts butter, soybeans, spinach, potato, cacao, and peas.

-Physiological roles: The mineral participates in the formation of tissue, metabolism of proteins and carbohydrates; together with calcium it regulates muscle cells contractility.
+Physiological roles: The mineral participates in the formation of tissue, metabolism of proteins, and carbohydrates; together with calcium it regulates muscle cells contractility.

 RDA: Around 350-450 mg/day, depending on age, gender.

-Daily upper limit for supplemental magnesium intake: 350 mg/day.
+The daily upper limit for supplemental magnesium intake: 350 mg/day.
 Too much magnesium from food does not pose a health risk in healthy individuals.